Samir70/gs-takeaway/lib/takeaway.md

 │                              │                         ┌─────▼─────────▼──────────┐         │
 │ TAKEAWAY                     │                         │                          │         │
 │ --------                     ├────┐                    │ INTERFACE                │         │
-│                              │    │                    │ ---------                │         │
+│   - init with name of shop   │    │                    │ ---------                │         │
-│   - select a menu            │    │contains zero       │ - get user input via     │         │
+│   - list menu types          │    │contains zero       │ - get user input via     │         │
-│   - select item from menu    │    │  or more           │   numbered list in       │         │
+│   - list content of a menu   │    │  or more           │   numbered list in       │         │
-│     with quantity            │    │  menus             │   in terminal            │         │
+│                              │    │  menus             │   in terminal            │         │
 │                              │    │                    └────────▲─────────────────┘         │
 └──────────────────────────────┘    │                             │                           │
                                     │                             │                           │